What is the Difference Between an Invoice and ReceiptWritten by Evelina (InvoiceBerry.com) on May 16, 2016

 However, as any business owner or someone who has a background in accounting will tell you, the two terms can be vastly different.

 The rest of us remain completely oblivious to the differences and often refer to an invoice as a receipt and vice versa.
+But that really should not be the case when, according to this Atradius study, 10% to 20% of late payments are due to incorrect information on an invoice.

-Both an invoice and a receipt are documents important for accounting.
+So know that both an invoice and a receipt are documents important for accounting.
 Both come into play when a buyer and seller of goods and/or services are involved in a transaction that will involve an exchange of said goods and/or services for payment.

 Both are used to record the amounts owed and paid for with regards to the stated goods and services.
 Both are legal documents.